galou/cage/README.rst

 - Create ``birthdays.csv``

   - Each line: ``YYYY-MM-DD,name``, where "YYYY-MM-DD" is the birth date.
 Write ``0000`` or ``0001`` for unknown birth year.
 Birthdays on 29th February are not supported.
+  - You can use the Unicode character U+F1FD, , with Font Awesome

 - Create ``holidays.csv``